 This was a great pit stop that took about 30 minutes to complete.
 Might take longer with children.
 The cost for an adult ticket was $10.

-While rain had finally subsided, the fog had rolled in so views were limited.
-Just a short walk from the pull off is a landing with views of the natural bridges on the Oregon Coast.
+While the rain had finally subsided, the fog had rolled in so views were limited.
+Just a short walk from the pull-off is a landing with views of the natural bridges on the Oregon Coast.
 However, what impressed me about this stop was the short trail past the landing.

-It was 0.5miles round trip with minimal elevation gain.
+It was a 0.5-mile round trip with minimal elevation gain.
 The lush forest was beautiful and was a great way to see a section of the Oregon Coast Trail.
-If you have a minute and just want to see a beautiful forest, this 15 minute walk is well worth the time.
+If you have a minute and just want to see a beautiful forest, this 15-minute walk is well worth the time.

 Other Stops

-If you have the time on day two, consider adding these stops to your itinerary!
+If you have the time on day three, consider adding these stops to your itinerary!

 Battle Rock